Ermag/phaser-demo/README.md

-# Phaser 3 Webpack Project Template
+# Phaser 3 Demo Project

 A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.